 Orientation programs recognized by the University of Stuttgart

 In accordance with Section 3, Para.
 1, Nr.
-8 of the University of Stuttgart's Application and Enrollment Regulation, the University recognizes the following study orientation programs as meeting admission requirements for all undergraduate programs leading to the bachelor's degree.
+8 of the University of Stuttgart's Application and Enrollment Regulation, the University recognizes the following study orientation programs as meeting enrollment requirements for all undergraduate programs leading to the bachelor's degree.

 When applying for this program, instead of a general-purpose orientation program, you are required to produce evidence of having taken a specialized orientation test for teachers, the so-called CCT (Career Counselling for Teachers) [de].
 The CCT-certificate also has to be produced when changing degree programs for the purpose of entering a teacher training program and when applying to a higher regular semester in the teacher training program.